HoerTech-gGmbH/openMHA/INSTALLATION.md

 Install and update Homebrew.
 Instructions can be found at https://brew.sh.

-Install openMHA with the following command:
+Install openMHA and its dependency liblsl with the following commands:

 ```
+brew install labstreaminglayer/tap/lsl
 brew install openmha/tap/openmha
 ```